 Image Source: Wikimedia

-However, despite their internal and external differences, both rifles can be fitted with numerous different types of optics such as holographic or red dot electronic sights, lasers, and caliber specific rifle scopes.
+Despite their internal and external differences, both rifles can be fitted with numerous different types of optics, such as holographic or red dot electronic sights, lasers, and caliber specific rifle scopes.

-So, although there is far more the story of how both rifles, as well as the cartridges that they fire, were initially developed, you now have a basic understanding of why the U.S. Military chose the M16 over the AK-47 and what the main differences between the two rifle designs are.
+So, although there is far more to the story of how both rifles and the cartridges that they fire were initially developed, you now have a basic understanding of why the U.S. Military chose the M16 over the AK-47 and what the main differences between the two rifle designs are.